WKZI

 WKZI is a Christian radio station licensed to Casey, Illinois, broadcasting on 800 kHz AM.
-The station is owned by American Hope Communications.
+The station is owned by American Hope Communications, Inc.

 History

 The station began broadcasting December 14, 1963, and was owned by Paul Dean Ford.
 It initially aired a big band format.
 By 1968, the station had adopted a country music format, which it continued to air until 1992.
 It was taken silent in 1992.
 In 1993, WKZI was transferred to Word Power, Inc., a nonprofit run by the Ford family, and the station adopted its current Christian format.

-In 2021, the station was sold to American Hope Communications, along with WLHW, WPFR, WPFR-FM, and three translators, for $179,000.
+Effective October 29, 2021, the station was sold to American Hope Communications, along with WLHW, WPFR, WPFR-FM, and three translators, for $179,000.